jessicaandradef/pizza-react/README.md

 # pizza-react
-"Starting my studies in React, I am developing my first Pizza Project and introducing concepts such as components, props, conditional rendering, and destructuring."
+Starting my studies in React, I developed my first Pizza Project, where I introduced concepts such as components, props, conditional rendering, and destructuring.